activecollab/databasestructure/README.md

 Method that this association will add to `Writer` model are:

-* `getBooksFinder(): FinderInterface` - Prepare a finder instance for this writer, with all the defaults set (ordering for example).
-Use it like you would use any other finder,
+* `getBooksFinder(): FinderInterface` - Prepare a book finder instance for this writer, with all the defaults set (ordering for example).
+Use it like you would use any other finder: extend it with extra conditions, use it to count records, fetch all, or first record etc,
 * `getBooks(): ?iterable` - Return all books that belong to the writer.
 When no books are found, this method returns `NULL`,
-* `getBookIds(): ?iterable` - Return a list of all book ID-s taht belong to the writer.
+* `getBookIds(): ?iterable` - Return a list of all book ID-s that belong to the writer.
 When no books are found, this method returns `NULL`,
 * `countBooks(): int` - Return a total number of books.

+#### Attributes

-Following attributes are also supported by the `Writer` model:
+Has many association also adds following attributes to the model:

 * `books` - Set associated books by providing their instances.
 These instances can be persisted to the database, or they can be new instances.
 If new, they will be saved when parent writer object is saved,
 * `book_ids` - Set associated books by providing their ID-s.